Adam Warlock: The Goddess

 The Goddess is the embodiment of Adam Warlock's goodness, created when he uses the Infinity Gauntlet to remove the quality from himself.
 She appears as a central figure in the 1993 limited series Infinity Crusade.
 She assembles a collection of Cosmic Cubes and forges them into a Cosmic Egg.
 Using its power, she recreates Counter-Earth, dubbing it Paradise Omega.
 Embarking on a crusade to eliminate sin, the Goddess uses telepathy to control spiritual beings across the universe, recruiting them to her cause.
 When Warlock and Earth's other heroes learn of her plan to destroy all sin by destroying anything capable of sin, they rally against her.
 She is defeated when her followers learn her true goal, and is absorbed into the soul gem.

 Earth X

 In the Earth X limited series, Mar-Vell is reincarnated as the child of the synthetic Adam Warlock/Him and Kismet/Her.

 Earth-19141

 This alternate reality is similar to that of Earth-616, up to the point when a cosmic event of great proportions took place and destroyed Earth-19141 which was then replaced by a new reality commanded by Thanos until it was eventually restored by Adam Warlock, who defeated Thanos and absorbed this reality's energies into himself moments before being merged into Earth-616.
-Adam Warlock was then able to resurrect the original version of himself, and proceeded to become the new Living Tribunal as part of the deal he struck with the One-Above-All.
+Warlock was then able to resurrect the original version of himself, and proceeded to become the new Living Tribunal as part of the deal he struck with the One-Above-All.